 Figure 3.
 Inheritance of allele-specific behavior.
 The left panel shows plots for the TF CTCF (top row) and ASE (bottom row) being examined for inheritance in the CEU trio (Father: NA12891, blue; Mother: NA12892, red; Child: NA12878, green).
 Each point on the plot represents the allelic ratio of a common ASB SNV between the parent (x-axis) and the child (y-axis), by computing the proportion of reads mapping to the reference allele at that SNV.
-High Pearson’s correlations, r, observed in both parent-child comparisons for CTCF (r ≥ 0.77) signify strong heritability in allele-specific behavior.
+High Pearson’s correlations, r, observed in both parent-child comparisons for CTCF (r ≥ 0.78) signify strong heritability in allele-specific behavior.
 ASE also shows considerably strong evidence of heritability but has comparatively lower r values.
 The table at the top right panel presents the r values for ASB in two TFs and ASE in our analyses.

-Figure 4. (a) ASB and ASE SNVs in allele-specific gene ZNF331 (chromosome 19, position 54,041,333-54,083,523).
+Figure 4. (a) ASB and ASE SNVs in allele-specific gene ZNF331.
+The full length of the gene on hg19 is chromosome 19, position 54,041,333-54,083,523).
 From AlleleDB, we can observe the ASB SNVs (filled red bars with the name of the transcription factor (TF) above the bars) and ASE SNVs (filled black bars) found in each individual (row) and genomic positions (columns) along the ZNF331 gene.
 We can see that many of these SNVs are sparsely distributed across a single individual.
 By collapsing or combining information from multiple individuals, we can identify genomic regions or elements that are enriched for allele-specific activity.
 Unfilled black and red bars denote control SNVs are heterozygous SNVs that have enough reads to be tested but are non-allele-specific. (b) Two approaches for enrichment analyses are performed for each genomic element.
 (1) The ‘expanded’ enrichment is performed in a population-aware fashion, in which each occurrence of allele-specific or control non-allele-specific SNV in each individual is counted.
-(2) The ‘collapsed’ enrichment conflates all occurrences over multiple individuals into a single unique SNV position as long as an allele-specific or accessible non-allele-specific SNV occurs in least one individual.
+(2) The ‘collapsed’ enrichment conflates all occurrences over multiple individuals into a single unique SNV position as long as an allele-specific or accessible non-allele-specific SNV occurs in at least one individual.

 Figure 5.
 The ‘expanded’ enrichment analysis is population-aware and shows that some genomic regions are more inclined to allele-specific regulation.
+The ‘expanded’ analysis is performed in a population-aware manner, where each control or allele-specific SNV is counted once for each occurrence in an individual.
 We map variants associated with allele-specific binding (ASB; green) and expression (ASE; blue) to various categories of genomic annotations, such as coding DNA sequences (CDS), untranslated regions (UTRs), enhancer and promoter regions, to survey the human genome for regions more enriched in allelic behavior.
 Using the control non-allele-specific SNVs as the expectation, we compute the log odds ratio for ASB and ASE SNVs separately, via Fisher’s exact tests.
 The number of asterisks depicts the degree of significance (Bonferroni-corrected): *, p<0.05; **, p<0.01; ***, p<0.001.
 For each transcription factor (TF) in AlleleDB, we also calculate the log odds ratio of ASB SNVs in promoters, providing a proxy of allele-specific regulatory role for each available TF.
 Genes known to be mono-allelically expressed such as imprinted and MHC genes (CDS regions) are highly enriched for both ASB and ASE SNVs.
-The actual log odds ratio of ASB SNVs in imprinted genes, both ASB and ASE SNVs in immunoglobulin genes and ASE SNVs for 3’UTR, MHC and olfactory receptor genes are indicated on the bars.
+The actual log odds ratio of ASB SNVs in imprinted genes, both ASB and ASE SNVs in immunoglobulin genes and ASE SNVs for MHC is indicated on the bar.